Welcome from the Department Chair

 Our department was founded by the urban planner and activist Paul Davidoff in 1965, the same year that President Lyndon Johnson declared cities a national priority and created the U.S. Department of Housing and Urban Development.
 Johnson chose Dr. Robert Weaver as HUD’s first secretary, making Weaver the first African American to ever serve in a federal cabinet position.
 After leaving his post in Washington, Weaver, an economist by training, joined our department as a Distinguished Professor, where he taught for eight years.
-Proud of its distinct heritage, our department remains committed to the ideal of social justice that was so clearly enunciated by these two historic figures.
+Proud of its distinct heritage, our department remains committed to the ideal of social justice that was so clearly enunciated by these two historical figures.

 Take some time to get better acquainted with our faculty, programs, and activities.
 Our fourteen full-time faculty are actively engaged in teaching and cutting-edge research; our highly-qualified part-time practitioner-instructors are drawn from government and industry.
-The department returns to full in-person instruction at the Hunter Campus in the Fall of 2021.
 Don’t hesitate to get in touch if you want to learn more.

 Joseph P. Viteritti